-Translation risk arises from the equity of subsidiaries that have a functional currency other than the euro.
-At 31 December 2012, the equity in these subsidiaries totalled EUR 50.1 (2011: 40.6) million.
+Translation risk arises from the equity of subsidiaries outside the eurozone.
+At 31 December 2014 the equity in these subsidiaries totalled EUR 65.9 (2013: 59.1) million.
 The most significant translation risk arises from the British pound.
-This translation position has not been hedged.
+The translation position has not been hedged.